ManticoreGamesInc/platform-documentation/src/index.md

 #hero: ⚠ Scheduled maintenance will be on Wednesday, 4th December from 03:00 (CET) until 05:00 (CET) ⚠
 ---

-# Create Amazing Games in CORE
+# Create Amazing Games in Core

-Welcome to the official documentation of CORE&trade;, the community-focused game creation tool!
+Welcome to the official documentation of Core&trade;, the community-focused game creation tool!

-CORE is a new game creation platform by [Manticore Games](https://www.manticoregames.com) that allows anyone to create, share, and play high quality online games.
+Core is a new game creation platform by [Manticore Games](https://www.manticoregames.com) that allows anyone to create, share, and play high quality online games.

 ![VIMEO](assets/placeholder_720p.png "381563691")
 _Start Here: [Create your first game](getting_started/my_first_multiplayer_game.md)_